espocrm/documentation/docs/administration/nginx-server-configuration.md

 sudo cp /etc/nginx/sites-available/default /etc/nginx/sites-available/espocrm.conf
 ```

-For more information on how to configure the new virtual host on Nginx, please read this [guidelines](nginx-virtual-host.md).
+For more information on how to configure the new virtual host on Nginx, read this [guidelines](nginx-virtual-host.md).

 Run this command in the terminal to check if everything is fine: